 7. Glenorchy Animal Experience

-Another really cool thing to do in Glenorchy is the Glenorchy Animal Experience.
+Another really cool adventure in Glenorchy is the Glenorchy Animal Experience.
 The self-guided tour is located on a real New Zealand farm!
 On the tour, you’ll get to walk around and feed lots of animals including lambs, sheep, ducks, chickens, pigs, llamas, and horses.
 They also do sheep shearing demonstrations and you can play with the farm dogs.

 It’s surprisingly fun and although really fun for kids, I loved it too!
 The tour costs only $20 NZD for adults and $10 NZD for children.
 Although not technically in Queenstown, it’s one of the cheapest tours you can do and it’s perfect for families.